SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 ## Claim Synthesis
 ### Development phase – How and So-What
 * Orthodoxy on religion => non-compromise
-* New styles infiltrated the government => a lack of response or even capitulation
+* New styles infiltrated the government => a lack of response or even capitulation => overeliance on multicultralism
 * Absolute logic and assertion => overpower and compensation
 * Assertion of control => internal collapse => over-reliance on globalization